-People-to-people interaction is at first glance busy, with student exchanges, tourism, and strong trade, but opinion polling by the Lowy Institute and others suggests serious perception anxieties are difficult to shift.
+(From left) Aileen Baviera, Hugh White, Rizal Sukma Deepening People-to-People Ties People-to-people interaction is at first glance busy, with student exchanges, tourism, and strong trade, but opinion polling by the Lowy Institute and others suggests serious perception anxieties are difficult to shift.
 Is the low level of Australia's investment in ASEAN a result, in part, of insufficient familiarity with the region?
-One proposal was an 'ASEAN-Australia-New Zealand leadership programme' - an initiative that might help deepen understanding, and networks of relationships at the elite level.
+One proposal was an 'ASEAN-Australia-New Zealand leadership programme' - an initiative that might help deepen not only understanding, but networks of relationships at the elite level.
 Not surprisingly, the role of Track II diplomacy was also stressed.
-Another proposal entailed bringing Australian and New Zealand students together in 'community engagement programmes'.
+Another proposal entailed bringing Australian and New Zealand students together in 'community engagement programmes.'
 An existing initiative, the Australian Centre for Education (ACE) in Cambodia was described as being a possible model for strengthening future ties.
-ACE 'adds value' through a business centre that has been incorporated into the education centre.
+ACE 'adds value' through a business centre